losizm/little-io/README.md

 ### Reading and Writing File Content

-If you have a reference to a `File` or a `Path`, you can open an `OutputStream` or a `Writer` to the file to write its content, and you can open an `InputStream` or a `Reader` to read its content, all with automatic resource management.
+If you have a `File` or a `Path`, you can open an `OutputStream` or a `Writer` to write its content, and you can open an `InputStream` or a `Reader` to read its content, all with automatic resource management.

 ```scala
 import little.io.Implicits.{ FileType, IoStringType, WriterType }